Ibi Zoboi: Selected works

-Prior to publishing her first novel, Zoboi wrote short stories including one story titled The Farming of Gods which was published in 2012 and features a setting of a post apocalyptic Haiti following the 2010 Haiti Earthquake.
-The Farming of Gods is an example of Afrofuturism and combines aspects of traditional Haitian belief systems with futuristic and dystopian concepts.
+Prior to publishing her first novel, Zoboi wrote short stories including one story titled "The Farming of Gods" which was published in 2012 and features a setting of a post apocalyptic Haiti following the 2010 Haiti Earthquake.
+"The Farming of Gods" is an example of Afrofuturism and combines aspects of traditional Haitian belief systems with futuristic and dystopian concepts.

-Her debut novel American Street, about a Haitian teen whose mother gets detained when they first immigrate to America, explores magical realism, immigration, and voodou culture, all based on the author's on experiences as a Haitian-American immigrant.
+Her debut novel American Street, about a Haitian teen whose mother gets detained when they first immigrate to America, explores magical realism, immigration, and Vodou culture, all based on the author's on experiences as a Haitian-American immigrant.
 It was published by Balzer + Bray in 2017.
-American Street was chosen as a finalist for the National Book Award for Young Adult's Literature in 2017 and it was named as a 2018 Bank Street Children's Book Committee's Best Books of the Year with an "Outstanding Merit" distinction.
+American Street was chosen as a finalist for the National Book Award for Young People's Literature in 2017 and it was named as a 2018 Bank Street Children's Book Committee's Best Books of the Year with an "Outstanding Merit" distinction.
 The novel is set in Detroit, Michigan because she wanted the story to be told according to her experiences in Bushwick in the 1980s, a neighborhood changed since her childhood.

 Zoboi edited the young adult anthology Black Enough: Stories of Being Young & Black in America, published in 2019 by Balzer + Bray.
 Black Enough received starred reviews from Publishers Weekly, Kirkus Reviews, and Booklist.
 It appeared on the 2020 Bank Street Children's Book Committee's Best Books of the Year List with an "Outstanding Merit" distinction.

 Zoboi's 2018 novel Pride is a re-telling of Jane Austen's 1813 novel Pride and Prejudice, set in the Bushwick neighborhood of Brooklyn, New York.

 My Life as an Ice Cream Sandwich, Zoboi's 2019 middle-grade novel, is about Ebony-Grace, a girl who is sent from Alabama to help her grandfather in Harlem in the 1980s and is her first middle grade book.
-As a young black girl who enjoys the science-fiction worlds of Star Wars and Star Trek, Ebony-Grace is seen as an "ice cream sandwich" by her peers; brown on the outside, but white on the inside.
+As a young Black girl who enjoys the science-fiction worlds of Star Wars and Star Trek, Ebony-Grace is seen as an "ice cream sandwich" by her peers; brown on the outside, but white on the inside.

 Her 2021 picture book, The People Remember, published by Balzer + Bray and illustrated by Loveis Wise, appeared on the 2022 Bank Street Children's Book Committee's Best Book of the Year List with an "Outstanding Merit" distinction.

+Her 2023 young adult novel, Nigeria Jones, published by Balzer + Bray, won the 2024 Coretta Scott King Author Award.